ENTRIES FOR PRESTIGIOUS SEIFSA AWARDS FOR EXCELLENCE DEADLINE EXTENDED UNTIL END APRIL

 Scaw Metals, ABB Group, Hazelton Pumps International and Voith Turbo were among the winners last year.

-For more information or to enter for any of these categories for the awards, please contact our Sales and Acting Marketing Manager Ms Nuraan Alli on
+For more information or to enter for any of these categories for the awards, please contact our Sales and Communications Manager Ms Nuraan Alli on